julianoappelklein/hokus/README.md

     "type": "folder", /* every source has a type but for now we only have the folder type */ "path": "D:/Projects/hokus-website/" /* an absolute path to your website folder */ },
-  "serve": [ /* configurations used to server your workspaces to use with Hugo executable */
+  "publish": [ /* configurations used to server your workspaces to use with Hugo executable */
     {
-      "args": [],
+      "key": "default",
-      "env": {
+      "config": {
+        "type": "folder",
+        "path": "D:\\website-ouput-path\\"
       }
     }
   ]